100% tax compliance with smart e-Invoicing 100% tax compliance with smart e-Invoicing

 Can we raise e invoice after invoice date?

 Yes, e-invoice is generated after the invoice date.
-Also, until 30th April 2023, there was no time limit fixed by the GST systems to generate e-invoices.
-From 1st May 2023 onwards*, taxpayers with AATO equal to or more than INR 100 crore must generate e-invoices for tax invoice and credit-debit notes within 7 days of invoice date, failing which the invoices/CDNs will be non-compliant.
+Also, until 31st October 2023, there was no time limit fixed by the GST systems to generate e-invoices.
+From 1st November 2023 onwards*, taxpayers with AATO equal to or more than INR 100 crore must generate e-invoices for tax invoice and credit-debit notes within 30 days of invoice date, failing which the invoices/CDNs will be non-compliant.
+This will be eventually extended to taxpayers with AATO more than Rs.10 crore from 1st April 2025.

-No. Until 30th April 2023, there was no time limit fixed by the GST systems to generate e-invoices.
-From 1st May 2023* onwards, taxpayers with AATO equal to or more than INR 100 crore must generate e-invoices for tax invoice and credit-debit notes within 7 days of invoice date, failing which the invoices/CDNs will be non-compliant.
+No. Until 31st October2023, there was no time limit fixed by the GST systems to generate e-invoices.
+From 1st November 2023 onwards, taxpayers with AATO equal to or more than INR 100 crore must generate e-invoices for tax invoice and credit-debit notes within 30 days of invoice date, failing which the invoices/CDNs will be non-compliant.
 There is no defined time limit or period within which e invoice must be generated for the rest.
 Hence, for such taxpayers, it is advised to create e invoice on or after the invoice date but before the filing of GSTR-1 returns.

 Is e-invoicing mandatory?
 To whom will e-invoicing apply?